mattiamanzati/schema-is-all-you-need/slides.md

 ---

 <!--
 Let's take a real world example.
-Let's say that our User has also a birthday field which is a date.
+Let's go back to our createdAt field.

 How is that date fetched from the APIs or storage?